grafana/loki/docs/logql.md

 > `topk(10,sum(rate({region="us-east1"}[5m])) by (name))`

-Get the count of logs during the last five minutes, grouping by level:
+Get the count of logs for the last five minutes, grouping by level:

 > `sum(count_over_time({job="mysql"}[5m])) by (level)`